wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-25/README.md

 embedding in an evolving cycle between development of appropriate concepts and testing their practical suitability in applications in a co-operative process of practice.
-This clearly goes beyond the sometimes speculative conceptualisations of Robert Ackoff or Peter Drucker.
+This clearly goes beyond the sometimes speculative conceptualisations of Russell Ackoff or Peter Drucker.

 The result is a development and consolidation process of the terminology itself, which was illustrated in the presentation by means of the historical